 IRS Form 8911 Instructions

 In late 2022, the federal government passed the bipartisan Inflation Reduction Act, which provided tax incentives for taxpayers who invest in certain clean energy projects.
-One such incentive is called the Alternative Fuel Vehicle Refueling Property Credit.
+One of those incentives is called the Alternative Fuel Vehicle Refueling Property Credit.
 This nonrefundable tax credit allows property owners to deduct part of the installation costs of qualified equipment from their federal tax returns on IRS Form 8911.

 How do I complete IRS Form 8911?